jasonsbeer/Amiga-2000-EATX/README.md

 The number of 16 bit ISA slots has been reduced to three.
 This was done to provide additional space on the board.
 Support for ISA cards via a Bridgeboard is unchanged from the Amiga 2000.

 ### Kickstart ROM
 The Kickstart ROM is now a 27C512 EPROM.
 The original 27C400 EPROMs are no longer manufactured.
+Burn Kickstart to the 27C512 using an EPROM programmer, such as the common TL866II.
+There are no special considerations in this process.
+The two EPROMs are compatable.
+The pin configuration is different.

 ## What has not changed?
 ### Most External Ports
 The keyboard, joystick, mouse, parallel, serial, and audio ports are all present and function as they did in the Amiga 2000.
 The parallel, serial, mouse, and joystick ports are present as stacked DB9 and DB25 connectors, respectively.
 The Amiga keyboard port is a DIN5 connector.

 ### Zorro II Slots
-Support for Zorro II cards should be the same as the Amiga 2000.
-Any issues or limitations that may be present are also present in the original design.
+There are no changes to the Zorro II slots.

 ## Tables
 Table 1.
 Video Port